 - ITS-TPC track matching efficiency: Systematic uncertainties on the ITS and TPC detector efficiencies are estimated by comparing the experimental ITS-TPC track matching efficiencies with those obtained using the MC sample. - Track and vertex selection: By applying the efficiency and contamination corrections, one accounts for those particles which are lost due to detector effects, vertex reconstruction inefficiency, and secondary tracks which have not been removed by the selection criteria.
 These corrections rely on detector simulations.
 Therefore, the systematic uncertainties were estimated by varying the choices of track parameter requirements and vertex reconstruction parameters. - Secondary particle contamination: MC generators underestimate the production of strange particles in data.
-The effect on the secondary particle contamination correction was estimated by varying the strange particle fraction between the one given by PYTHIA and the one compatible with the measured $DCA{XY}$ distribution. - Misidentification bias: The uncertainty on the leading-track misidentification correction is estimated from the discrepancy between a data-driven correction used in the analysis and an alternative method based on simulations. - MC non-closure: By correcting an MC prediction after full detector simulation with corrections extracted using the same generator, one expects to reproduce the input MC prediction within statistical uncertainty.
+The effect on the secondary particle contamination correction was estimated by varying the strange particle fraction between the one given by PYTHIA and the one compatible with the tails of the $DCA{XY}$ distribution which are predominantly populated by secondaries. - Misidentification bias: The uncertainty on the leading-track misidentification correction is estimated from the discrepancy between a data-driven correction used in the analysis and an alternative method based on simulations. - MC non-closure: By correcting an MC generator prediction after full detector simulation with corrections extracted using the same generator, one expects to reproduce the input MC prediction within statistical uncertainty.
 This consideration holds true only if each correction is evaluated with respect to all the variables to which the given correction is sensitive.
 Any statistically significant difference between input and corrected distributions is referred to as MC non-closure and is added in quadrature to the total systematic uncertainty. - MC dependence: The difference in final distributions when applying corrections extracted using PYTHIA 8 or EPOS LHC generators was quantified and added to the systematic uncertainty.

-Since $R{\rm T}$ is a self-normalized quantity evaluated event-by-event, the systematic uncertainties related to the ITS-TPC track matching efficiency and track cuts partially cancel each other.
-A residual effect results from the fact that the $p{\rm T}$ spectrum gets harder with increasing multiplicity, leading to a difference between the $p{\rm T}$ weighted efficiencies for $N{\rm inc}$ and $\langle N{\rm inc} \rangle$ , which is imperfectly accounted for through the MC-based response matrix.
-The resulting scale uncertainty on $R{\rm T}$ has been estimated by varying the Table 3: Systematic uncertainties of the charged-particle number and summed- $p_T$ densities as a function of $p_T^{\text{leading}}$ for the transverse momentum threshold $p_T^{\text{track}} > 0.15 \text{ GeV/c}$ in pp collisions at $\sqrt{s} = 13 \text{ TeV}$ .
+Since $R_T$ is a self-normalized quantity evaluated event-by-event, the systematic uncertainties related to the ITS-TPC track matching efficiency and track cuts partially cancel each other.
+A residual effect

+Table 3: Systematic uncertainties of the charged-particle number and summed- $p_T$ densities as a function of $p_T^{\text{leading}}$ for the transverse momentum threshold $p_T^{\text{track}} > 0.15 \text{ GeV/c}$ in pp collisions at $\sqrt{s} = 13 \text{ TeV}$ .
 When more than one number is quoted, the values refer to the uncertainty in Toward, Transverse, and Away regions, respectively; they are independent of the azimuthal region in all other cases.